Democracy's Quiet Math Problem — Shiny Side Out

 Preferential Voting — Australia's More Honest System

-Australia's system is the most representative of the three — and the most honest about how votes work.
+Australia's system is the most representative of the three.
 Voters rank every candidate.
 If no one reaches a majority, the weakest is eliminated and votes transfer.
 No vote is "wasted" in the first-preference round.
 The Senate, using proportional STV, is genuinely diverse.

 How preferences transform a 34.6% primary into a governing majority